dwmcallister/solace-gcp-quickstart/README.md

 ```

 # Set up network security to allow access
-Now that the VMR is instantated, the network security firewall rule needs to be set up to allow access to both the admin application and data traffic.
+Now that the VMR is instantiated, the network security firewall rule needs to be set up to allow access to both the admin application and data traffic.
 Under the networking->firewall tab add a new rule to your project exposing the required ports:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_network.png "GCE Firewall rules")